-During the cold snap in the third week of January 2020, the AESO issued three Energy Emergency Alerts, asking Albertans to conserve electricity.
-A new record for peak electricity demand was set, surpassing the record set in July of 2018.
-Supply met demand through the alerts although it was necessary to add electricity from Alberta’s power reserves.
+During cold snaps and heat waves, the AESO may issue Energy Emergency Alerts, asking Albertans to conserve electricity.
+Supply can meet the demand through the alerts although, not very often, it is sometimes necessary to add electricity from Alberta’s power reserves.

 Level 0: Conditions are normal.

 Level 3: This is the point at which supply cannot meet demand and power outages occur.
-Level 3 was not reached during the cold spell this January and has not been reached in Alberta since 2013.
+Level 3 was reached at the end of September, something that hasn’t occurred in Alberta since 2013.